kyma-project/kyma/components/ui-api-layer/CONTRIBUTING.md

 **Kubernetes resources:**
 - For read only operations, use SharedIndexInformers, a client-side caching mechanism, which synchronize with Kubernetes API.
 Use them to find and list resources.
 SharedIndexInformers have different API from IndexInformers, but it is possible to attach multiple event handlers to them to facilitate future modifications.
-- In order to categorize items in cache store, add indexers for SharedIndexInformers in services.
+- To categorize items in the cache store, add indexers for SharedIndexInformers in services.
 - Use Kubernetes Go client for `create`, `update`, and `delete` operations.
 Do not operate on cache.

 **Acceptance tests:**